archerja/ntt/README.md

 ::::::::::::::::::::::: ##:::: ##:::: ##: ##:. ###: ##:::::::::
 ::::::::::::::::::::::: ##::::. #######:: ##::. ##: ########:::
 :::::::::::::::::::::::..::::::.......:::..::::..::........::::
-    v.0.1.3
+    v.0.1.4
                                   Press enter to begin...
 ```

 ## Some of the options

+* Automatically creates a configuration file, if needed.
-* Reads a file with up to 9 different music folders listed.
+* Reads a music directory file with up to 9 different music folders listed.
 * Scans each folder, and it's name becomes a separate menu option.
 * It is set at a 5 second audio clip, from the beginning of the song.
-* It also allows for 10 extra seconds to be added.
+* It also allows for 10 extra seconds to be added. (cheat)
 * Can play the whole song, with or without revealing the artist and title.
 * Play a random song.
-* Override mode, for continuous, random play.
+* Override mode, for continuous, random play. (speed round)
 * Two team hide/show (with team naming and scoring).

-> Note: Settings can be changed in the script itself.
+> Note: Settings for number of clip seconds, team names and scores, filename for song directories, etc. can be changed in configuration file (ntt.ini).

 ## Background